 Guacamole oxidizes and turns brown pretty darn quick.
-The lime juice helps slow this process, but inevitably, leftover guacamole will eventually start to brown.
+The lime juice helps slow this process, but leftover guacamole will inevitably start to brown.

-The most common preservation hack is placing plastic wrap directly on top of it, which may work for a day or two.
+The most common preservation hack is to store the guacamole in an airtight container, placing plastic wrap directly on top of it, which may work for a day or two.
 However, we aim to consume as little plastic as possible, so we switched to another method.

-The second method is placing your leftover guacamole in an air-tight container and patting it down firmly, so it’s flat on top.
+The second method is to place your leftover guacamole in an air-tight container and pat it down firmly with a spoon, so it’s flat on top.
 Then, add about ½ inch (1 cm) of cold water on top.

 Put back the container’s lid on the store it in the fridge.

-When you are ready to consume it, drain the water off the top, stir it, and be prepared to eat.
+When ready to consume it, drain the water off the top, stir it, and be prepared to eat.
 It will keep fine for days.